raehik/dotfiles/README.md

 `EDIT_*` files will very likely require some other configuration.
 Search for EDIT in them to find the important lines more quickly.

-## Requirements
+## Dependencies
-Some parts of my dotfiles call other programs, or expect certain services to be available.
-I like to use lots of small programs, so if you're using an old or poorly-supported OS, you may not find them easily, or may have to build them from source.
-That's fine, but sometimes it's hard to find missing dependencies in the first place.

-For that reason, where possible, generic requirements are stored inline in config files (as comments).
-These are just guidelines for finding the correct package to install: some might be GitHub repos, others Pacman packages, others exact program names (that may come packaged under a utility collection)..
+### General
+Not tied to any one OS. *(But I do use Arch Linux, so my `--version`s are very up-to-date.)*

+  * Unix-like OS
+  * Filesystem that supports symlinks
+  * Git
+  * systemd

+### Specified
-To find all requirements:
+To find all dependencies in a given package (or overall if run in root):

 ```sh
 ag -o "REQ: .*$"
 ```

-### Non-requirements
-Usually though, configuration can be safely done without encountering any problems.
-Here's why there shouldn't be many requirements:
+Because these dotfiles aren't tied to a specific OS, dependencies are stored as generic guidelines for finding the correct package to install: some might be GitHub repos, others Pacman packages, others exact program names (that may come packaged under a utility collection).

+Where possible, dependencies are stored inline in config files (as comments), so it should be clear why something is required.

+### Not a big deal
+You shouldn't have to worry too much about dependencies:

+  * Most software configuration either doesn't expect any other software, or is tightly enough coupled that the user basically must have the dependency if they run it.
+  * I try to gracefully skip things if a dependency isn't present.
-  * A requirement will only be noted if its correct execution depends on the program referred to.
+  * A dependency will only be noted if its correct execution depends on the program referred to.
+  * If my dotfiles provide some sort of option, or store the program in a generically-named variable, it's not considered a dependency.
-  * Config files don't require themselves (e.g. `i3/config` won't say it requires i3, that's obvious).
+  * Config files don't depend on themselves (`i3/config` doesn't require i3).
-  * And generally, I try to gracefully skip things if a dependency isn't present.

-Where options are available, such as choice of window manager, as long as the option isn't hardcoded (i.e. it's in a variable) then no requirement will be added. *(Really it's just for those little/background programs.)*
+Most dependencies are concentrated in the X package, for various keybinds and programs.
+Really it's just for those little background programs and scripts.

 ### systemd user services
-For every service in `~/.config/systemd/user` you want to enable:

-    systemctl --user enable <file>
-    systemctl --user start <file>
+Some systemd user services come pre-configured to be enabled.
+All systemd user services are found at `~/.config/systemd/user` if you want to check it out.

 ## Structure
   * `~/.assets`: things which change when I use my computers but should be the